Running Arm Sleeves – Benefits, Uses & How to Pick the Right Pair

 That same 2022 study found that while performance didn’t budge much, runners felt less sore and bounced back faster when they wore compression gear.
 That’s huge.

-Another review from 2016 backed it up: compression helped with things like clearing blood lactate, reducing inflammation, and improving muscle strength recovery in the days after hard efforts.
+Another review backed it up: compression helped with things like clearing blood lactate, reducing inflammation, and improving muscle strength recovery in the days after hard efforts.

 In real terms: you finish a long run, slip on sleeves, and maybe — just maybe — you’re a little less wrecked the next day.
 That’s a win in my book.